top of page

 Arriving in Trinidad

-When we arrived at Chaguaramas to check in we notified Jesse who informed the vet of our arrival and organised for us to meet her at the dock.
-We took Rose and her paperwork over and after a quick look at it, the vet issued the document which officially imported Rose into Trinidad.
-The whole process took under 5 minutes and once it was done we were able to proceed to customs and immigration to check the humans and boat in.
+We took Rose and her paperwork over and after a quick look at it, the vet issued the document which officially approved Rose for entry into Trinidad.
+The whole process took under 5 minutes and once it was done we were able to proceed to Immigration then Customs.
+The government vet visit is free within business hours, but outside of that there are surcharges.
+Customs and Immigration are the same so it's best to time your check in taking that into consideration.

 Trinidad haul out guide